ultcyber/pdf_word_count/README.md

   path                Path to the folder - type . to indicate current folder

 optional arguments:
-  -h, --help          show this help message and exit -database DATABASE  Path to the database file -verbose            Asks for every folder
+  -h, --help          show usage message and exit -database DATABASE  Path to the database file - if not provided, 'database.db' in the cwd is used as default -verbose            Asks for every folder
   -sverbose           Asks for every file

 ```

-Positional
 Example:

 ```